 The 4th Money Laundering Directive was adopted by the UK in the 2017 Money Laundering Regulations and reflected in the amended Joint Money Laundering Steering Group (JMLSG) guidance.

 4MLD also mandated other changes, particularly in relation to record keeping and reducing limits on transaction values to trigger CDD.

-Extension of sectors that will now become ‘obliged entities’ and in scope of the updated money laundering regulations
+Extension of sectors that are now ‘obliged entities’ and in scope of the updated money laundering regulations

 Politically Exposed Persons

 Customer Due Diligence in onboarding

 Enhanced Due Diligence

 FIUs and Information Sharing